Fedack/PiShockDocs/docs/PiVault.md

 #### **1.3.3** Allow Unlock

 The "Allow Unlock" function allows the PiVault to be unlocked once at any point once it has been enabled. <br>
-Using this allows Keyholder to give the sub the option to unlock themselfs at what ever time they choose.
+Using this allows Keyholder to give the sub the option to unlock Themselves at what ever time they choose.

 ![PiVaultUnlockAllow](https://i.imgur.com/TC7DkN6.png)